mculhane/project-notebook/November 9.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+The times listed below do _not_ include time spent working on the project in class.

 * 1 hour
   * Team meeting, decided to work with todo.txt and create a Sublime plugin.
 * 1 hour